braviap/my-good-reads-app/README.md

 ## My Good Reads App
-This app is to manage a collection of my set of good reads.
-The main objective of this app is to exhibit the different ways to manage state in a front end application.
+ The main objective of this app is to exhibit the different ways in which we can manage state in a front end application.
 The app uses a simple node/express based backend.
 The front end is built on Angular(4+) and showcases 3 different ways to manage state:

 *   Through Angular Services
 *   Through Observables powered by RxJS